thamugadi/semantic-preservation/README.md

 Main reference: https://xavierleroy.org/publi/compcert-backend.pdf

 - This is an attempt to formalise the semantic conservation properties for compilers described in Xavier Leroy's paper.
-- (not done yet) this repository will try to use them to formally verify a compiler between transforming expressions between 2 toy languages: [src/Verification.v](src/Verification.v)
+- This repository will try to use them to formally verify a compiler between transforming expressions between 2 toy languages: [src/Verification.v](src/Verification.v)

 ## Semantics